Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes

 \section{Abstract}

-When humans are given a policy to execute, there can be policy execution errors and deviations in execution if there is uncertainty in identifying a state.
+When humans are given a policy to execute, there can be policy execution errors and deviations in policy if there is uncertainty in identifying a state.
+This can happen due to the human agent's cognitive limitations and/or perceptual errors.
 So an algorithm that computes a policy for a human to execute ought to consider these effects in its computations.
-An optimal MDP policy that is poorly executed (because of a human agent) maybe much worse than another policy that is executed with fewer errors.
-In this paper, we consider the problems of erroneous execution and execution delay when computing policies for a human agent that would act in a setting modeled by a Markov Decision Process (MDP).
-We present a framework to model the likelihood of policy execution errors and likelihood of non-policy actions like inaction (delays) due to state uncertainty.
-This is followed by a hill climbing algorithm to search for good policies that account for these errors.
-We then use the best policy found by hill climbing with a branch and bound algorithm to find the optimal policy.
-We show experimental results in a Gridworld domain and analyze the performance of the two algorithms.
-We also present human studies that verify if our assumptions on policy execution by humans under state-aliasing are reasonable.
+An optimal Markov Decision Process (MDP) policy that is poorly executed (because of a human agent) maybe much worse than another policy that is suboptimal in the MDP, but considers the human-agent's execution behavior.
+In this paper we consider two problems that arise from state uncertainty; these are erroneous state-inference, and extra-sensing actions that a person might take as a result of their uncertainty.
+We present a framework to model the human agent's behavior with respect to state uncertainty, and can be used to compute MDP policies that accounts for these problems.
+This is followed by a hill climbing algorithm to search for good policies given our model of the human agent.
+We also present a branch and bound algorithm which can find the optimal policy for such problems.
+We show experimental results in a Gridworld domain, and warehouse-worker domain.
+Finally, we present human-subject studies that support our human model assumptions.